 Tip # 2.
 Now that you know WHAT to read, here is HOW to read

-As you are reading, take handwritten notes on main points of the reading + write down the definitions you come across (more on this in Tip#3).
+As you are reading, take handwritten notes on the main points of the reading + write down the definitions you come across (more on this in Tip#3).
 Why handwritten?
 Firstly, thinking of how to lay out your notes and what to take note of will help you process the information and consequently, take more in than if you were just reading.
 Secondly, DELTA Module 1 is a written exam, meaning that you will have to write a large amount of stuff for 3 hours straight (with a short break between papers).
 I haven’t had to write this much since my university years and even then that was mostly at lectures as by then our papers had to be typed up on a computer.
 So, taking notes will help you develop/build up the muscles you will need to effortlessly write for several hours.
 If you are anything like me, you will be freaking out during the exam as it is and you don’t need cramps in your pen-wielding hand adding to your stress.

 Also, as you are reading, get in the habit of analyzing methods/approaches/techniques etc. from the point of view of its advantages and disadvantages.
 This will help you answer the last task in Paper 2.
 For example, in June 2015 this task asked candidates to describe benefits and reasons for reducing TTT (teacher talking time).
 In my exam (December 2014), this question was about graded readers.
-Unfortunately, Cambridge publishes examiner reports based only on June exams, so I never found out the answers to any of my exam tasks and I still find myself thinking about what I wrote about graded readers.
+Unfortunately, Cambridge publishes examiner reports based only on the June exams, so I never found out the answers to any of my exam tasks and I still find myself thinking about what I wrote about graded readers.

 Tip# 3.
 Index cards!!!